 It is not appropriate to compare the observations with a single time step in the simulations because accretion rates and luminosity can vary between time steps.
 Therefore, the CF versus separation histogram was integrated over an SFE $\pm0.1\%$ window, and the median value in each bin is used to produce the resulting histogram.

 For comparison with observations, we retrieved the observations for Perseus from \citet{tobin_vlaalma_2022}.
-We removed objects that were not Class 0/I and processed the data to create our own histogram.
+We removed objects that were not Class 0/I and processed the data to create our histogram.
 We use the entire data set to produce the dashed histogram shown in \Cref{fig:CF_hist_42}.
 To approximate the correction for unbound pairs observed by \citet{tobin_vlaalma_2022}, we recalculate the histogram only for separation with boundness likelihoods $>0.68$ (Refer to Table 4 of \citet{tobin_vlaalma_2022}).
 This produces the solid line histogram shown in \Cref{fig:CF_hist_42}.
-The error-bars are calculated using the binomial statistics described by equation 3 in \citet{tobin_vlaalma_2022}.
+The error bars are calculated using the binomial statistics described by equation 3 in \citet{tobin_vlaalma_2022}.

 The results for SFE=4.2\% is shown in \Cref{fig:CF_hist_42}.
-For the 3D-Full settings, the true CF distribution of all bound system appears to be relatively uniform at CF=0.1.
+For the 3D-Full settings, the true CF distribution of all bound systems appears to be relatively uniform at CF=0.1.
 However, the CF drops significantly in the last separation bin, indicating that there are fewer true bound systems at these large separations.
 When observational limits are imposed in 3D-Limits, we observe an overall reduction in CF in all bins.
 We also see a bimodal distribution appear with peaks at $\sim150\au$ and $\sim2000\au$.
-When projected onto 2D in 2D-Bound, the peak at $\sim150\au$ is still seen, but larger peak is smeared out.
-Projecting separations into 2D will affect larger separations that smaller separations, therefore it is expected that CF histogram would be more affect at larger separations.
+When projected onto 2D in 2D-Bound, the peak at $\sim150\au$ is still seen, but the larger peak is smeared out.
+Projecting separations into 2D will affect larger separations more than smaller separations, therefore it is expected that the CF histogram would be more affected at larger separations.
 When unbound pairs are counted in the 2D-Unbound analysis we see that the CF increases significantly above projected separations of $>100\au$.